Wifus/OwO-Bot-Simplified/README.md

 - **ShareAlike** — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

 More information can be found [here](https://creativecommons.org/licenses/by-nc-sa/4.0/).

-## Contributing

-All merge requests are welcome!
-Just make sure to sign the [CLA](https://cla-assistant.io/ChristopherBThai/Discord-OwO-Bot) or else we cannot merge your changes.